-Web protection is a set of security measures and practices aimed at safeguarding websites, web applications, and online data from various threats and vulnerabilities.
+Web protection is a set of security measures and practices to safeguard websites, web applications, and online data from various threats and vulnerabilities.
 It involves implementing security policies, tools, and techniques to protect sensitive information, ensure data privacy, and maintain the availability and integrity of web-based services.

 OWASP, or the Open Web Application Security Project, is a non-profit organization focused on improving the security of software.
 It is an open community dedicated to enabling organizations to conceive, develop, acquire, operate, and maintain applications that can be trusted.
 OWASP provides tools, resources, and guidance to help organizations and developers understand and address web application security risks.